FlowFuse/website/src/handbook/development/releases/planning.md

 ### Milestones

-We track packages using GitHub Milestones.
+We track releases using GitHub Milestones.
 We utilize GitHub issues for planning work.
 Issues are continuously scheduled by the PM.
 Releases are structured following the [Semantic Versioning](https://semver.org/#semantic-versioning-200).

 Milestones indicate the week of the release instead of a Patch version.
 This leads to a specific structure for Milestones: **MAJORversion.MINORversion.WEEK**.
 For example, 1.14.2 would represent the second week of the release of 1.14.
 This method ensures that Milestones can be used as deadlines while allowing continuous planning.